kooldrmony/Bamazon/README.md

 # *Bamazon*

-This application is an amazon-like application that allows the user/customer to select from a certain number of items (in this case, 10 items) and place an order of how ever many units of that item they so choose to purchase.
-If there is sufficient amount of that item, the application will allow the transaction and provide the total amount of the purchase.
+This application is an amazon-like application that allows the user/customer to select from a certain number of items (in this case, 10 items) and place an order of how ever many units of that item they choose to purchase.
+If there is a sufficient amount of that item, the application will allow the transaction and provide the total amount for the purchase.
 If, however, there is not enough units of that item in stock, the application will notify the customer and cancel the order.

 ## **How to deploy the Bamazon Application**